05sanjaykumar/Skyler-Inbox-Demo/README.md

 - Maybe like even zapier work flows on combining instances and doing works.
 - Batch Summarisation for inboxes.

+---

 ## Problem

 - Cloud Application and security(CASA), yeah may only add up to 100 users, need to get certificate for this one to quality this standard from any third party, for now using restirctive scope such as gmail readonly.

-* * *
+---

-## Current usage
+## Tech Stack

-Lemme take you some tour so that you can know easily on the stuffs that I am actually doing,

-Currently

-Frontend: Next js, Next Auth, Google Oauth, Session, Tailwind, ShadCN, Framer motion.
+- **Frontend**: Next js, Next Auth, Google Oauth, Session, Tailwind, ShadCN, Framer motion.
-Backend: Express js with type script
+- **Backend**: Express js with type script
-Database: Supabase, Prisma ORM, Dexie for caching mails and adding in local storage of users.
+- **Database**: Supabase, Prisma ORM, Dexie for caching mails and adding in local storage of users.
-Email: Gmail Pull from cloud console(Currently using pull method that uses user access token, refresh token) since we don't have a domain name.
+- **Email**: Gmail Pull from cloud console(Currently using pull method that uses user access token, refresh token) since we don't have a domain name.
-Architecture: Turbo pack with PNPM package manager for scaling easily, taking to YC and for longer terms
+- **Architecture**: Turbo pack with PNPM package manager for scaling easily, taking to YC and for longer terms
-ML model: Xenova/distilbert-base-uncased-finetuned-sst-2-english, sentence-transformers/all-MiniLM-L6-v2.
+- **ML model**: Xenova/distilbert-base-uncased-finetuned-sst-2-english, sentence-transformers/all-MiniLM-L6-v2.
-AI: Groq Llama 3.1-8b-instant and langchain for summaristation and for sending replies.
+- **AI**: Groq Llama 3.1-8b-instant and langchain for summaristation and for sending replies.
-Payments: Paypal, Cashfree working.
+- **Payments**: Paypal, Cashfree working.
-Test: Jest.
+- **Test**: Jest.
-Devops: Docker, Docker-compose
+- **Devops**: Docker, Docker-compose
-Others: Ngrok, Zustand, etc.
+- **Others**: Ngrok, Zustand, etc.

-* * *
+---

 ## Features to add and the business model for money making, and other doubts